-1. Legal Origins: Juries, Judicial Independence, and Case Law as a source of law (Beck et al. 2003).21 To test these theories, we employ a variable for the legal system's acceptance of judicial precedent as a source of law ("case law") circa 1973, which, following La Porta et al. (2004), we construct from country reports in the International Encyclopedia of Comparative Law (Réné David et al. 1973-1988); a dummy for the use of juries in 1960, which we construct from Neil Vidmar (2000); and a measure of constitutionally guaranteed supreme court tenure in 1960, which we construct from the Comparative Constitutions Project database (Zachary Elkins, Tom Ginsburg, and James Melton 2010) and which, following La Porta et al. (2004), we interpret as a proxy for judicial independence.
-The Appendix describes the construction of these variables.
+Most attempts to explain the documented differences between common and civil law countries have focused on what are traditionally considered the most fundamental differences between common and civil law.
+These are the common law's more independent judges, use of juries (Glaeser & Shleifer 2002), and acceptance of case law as a source of law (Beck, Demirgüc-Kunt, and Levine 2003).
+18 To test these theories, we employ a variable for the legal system's acceptance of judicial precedent as a source of law ("case law") circa 1973, which, following La Porta et al. (2004), we construct from country reports in the International Encyclopedia of Comparative Law (Réné David et al. 1973-1988); a dummy for the use of juries in 1960, which we construct from Vidmar (2000); and a measure of constitutionally guaranteed Supreme Court tenure in 1960, which we construct from the Comparative Constitutions Project database (Elkins, Ginsburg, & Melton 2010) and which, following La Porta et al. (2004), we interpret as a proxy for judicial independence.
+The appendix describes the construction of these variables.